Find Affordable College Courses

 $6,090 Average Tuition & Fees

 Our analysis found Macomb Community College to be the best value school for music students who want to pursue a degree in Michigan.
-Located in the medium-sized city of Warren, Macomb Community College is a public college with a large student population.
+Located in the midsize city of Warren, Macomb Community College is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at Macomb Community College are $6,090 per year.

-On top of its placing in our value ranking, Macomb Community College also did well on our Best Music Schools in Michigan list.
-It’s in the top 15% of all schools reviewed in this analysis.
+Macomb Community College also claimed a spot on our Best Music Schools in Michigan list.
+It’s in the top 15% of all schools in this category.

 $13,900 Average Tuition & Fees

-Out of the 14 schools in Michigan that were part of this year’s ranking, Grand Valley State University landed the # 2 spot on the list.
-GVSU is a fairly large public school located in the large suburb of Allendale.
+A rank of #2 on this year’s list means Grand Valley State University is a great value for music students.
+GVSU is a very large public school located in the large suburb of Allendale.

 In-state tuition fees for undergraduate students at GVSU are $13,900 per year.
 After completing their degree, music graduates from GVSU carry an average student debtload of $29,246.
 This translates to an average monthly loan payment of $181, based on a 10-year repayment plan.

-As a testament to the quality of education it offers, GVSU also is in the top 15% of our Best Music Schools in Michigan ranking.
+In addition to its great value ranking, GVSU is in the top 15% of all schools on our Best Music Schools in Michigan list.

 #3